Anti-Racist Education

 Anti-Racist Education:

-Children’s Calls For Action
+Children’s Calls to Action

 Children have developed a set of clear Calls to Action that outline what they believe adults and decision-makers must do.